LivePersonInc/developer-center/pages/Solutions/MobileAppMessaging/add-messaging-to-your-app.md

 ---
-pagename: Add Messaging to your app
+pagename: Add Messaging to Your App
 redirect_from:
   - products-channels-inapp-messaging.html
 sitesection: Solutions